 As the plane taking me to Chengdu raised its beak and whirred off the runway, I looked back over the city of Hangzhou.
-Because of the city lights and black backdrop, the pollution hanging over the city was illuminated – it looked like a disturbing biosphere.
+Because of the city lights and black backdrop, the pollution hanging over the city was illuminated – a disturbing biosphere.

-The pollution generally is that bad in China.
-It’s hard to keep reminding yourself of this while your in it, but the difference in air quality is suddenly all too noticeable if you ever take a train from the city to the countryside – the first breath you take as you exit the train is a shocking one.
-The reason I am able not to forget the invisible pollutants which surround me in the city is because I wear glasses.
-They act as a sort of Geiger Counter as they accumulate the grime and grit and gilt that floats invisibly through the streets and by the end of the day they’ll give me a primitive reading.
-If I’m not wearing my glasses, the only other thing to remind me of the pollution is, disgustingly, the phlegm which regularly accumulates in the back of my throat.
-Old Chinese people, long-term smog breathers, can rustle up this phlegm seemingly on command, and the sound they make when they do is something akin to the revving of an unoiled motor engine.
+The pollution really is that bad in China.
+It’s hard to keep reminding yourself of this while your inside it and it you, but the difference in air quality is suddenly all too noticeable if you ever take a train from the city to the countryside – the first breath you take as you exit the train is a shocking one.
+The reason I am not able to forget the invisible pollutants which surround me in the city is because I wear glasses, and they act as a sort of Geiger Counter as they accumulate the grime and grit and gilt that floats invisibly through the streets.
+By the end of the day they’ll give me a primitive reading.
+If I’m not wearing my glasses, the only other thing reminding me of the pollution is, disgustingly, the phlegm which regularly accumulates in the back of my throat.
+Old Chinese people, long-term smog breathers, can rustle up phlegm seemingly on command, and the noise they make when they do sounds something akin to the revving of an unoiled motor engine.

 I was travelling with the Quebecian, who you’ve met before, and we used C-trip to book into the cheapest yet most central accommodation to be found in Chengdu.